lyze237/gdx-TinyVG/readme.md

     // download one from the test examples in the repo.
     // https://github.com/lyze237/gdx-TinyVG/blob/main/src/test/resources/pixel.png
     drawer = new TinyVGShapeDrawer(new SpriteBatch(), new TextureRegion(new Texture("pixel.png")));

+    // You're also able to create a texture region directly out of a tvg file: var tvgRegion = TinyVGIO.toTextureRegion(tvg, drawer);
   }

   public void render() {